Limiting spectral distribution of sample autocovariance matrices: Introduction

-Suppose $\{F^{A_n}\}$ converges weakly to $F$.
-Then we write $F^{A_n} \stackrel{w}{\to} F$.
-Suppose $X$ is any random variable with distribution $F$.
-Then we say that $X$ or $F$ is the \textit{Limiting Spectral Distribution (or measure) (LSD)} of $F^{A_n}$.
-The entries of $A_n$ may be random.
-In that case, the limit is taken to be either in in probability or (as in this paper) in a.s. sense.
+If $\{F^{A_n}\}$ converges weakly to $F$, we write $F^{A_n} \stackrel{w}{\to} F$.
+For $X$ any random variable with distribution $F$, $X$ or $F$ will be called the \textit{Limiting Spectral Distribution} (\textit{or measure}) (\textit{LSD}) of $F^{A_n}$.
+The entries of $A_n$ are allowed to be random.
+In that case, the limit is taken to be either in probability or (as in this paper) in a.s. sense.